 A few things make the Alaska Wildlife Conservation Center stand out among other organizations of its kind and make a visit here almost mandatory.

-- First, apart from providing permanent home to orphaned and injured wildlife, the sanctuary reintroduces some animals back into Alaska.
+- First, apart from providing a permanent home to orphaned and injured wildlife, the sanctuary reintroduces some animals back into Alaska.
 So elk and wood bison are just two species that received a rare opportunity to come back to their homeland.

 - Second, the pristine surroundings create an illusion of wild Alaska, untouched and unseen.
 Yet so alluring and enticing… Therefore, I highly recommend that you visit the Alaska Wildlife Conservation Center and spend at least an hour here.

-Meet Residents of the Center
+Meet the Residents of the Center

-Although one hour is enough to see the area, plan to spend at least 2-3 hours at the Alaska Wildlife Conservation Center to be able to visit different kinds of animals.
+Although one hour is enough to see the area, plan to spend at least 2-3 hours at the Alaska Wildlife Conservation Center to be able to see different kinds of animals.
 Some of the most popular residents are wolves, black and brown bears, Alaskan moose, wood bison, Canadian lynx, reindeer.
 Elk, muskoxen, red foxes, porcupines, great horned owls, bald eagles, caribou, and coyotes are also not strangers here.

 In fact, the animals in the sanctuary are somewhat lucky to live in these large natural habitats.
 Although fences separate different types of the animals, there is still enough space for all of them to roam and thrive.